 Students requesting academic accommodations must complete the Reasonable Accommodations Request and attach supporting documentation from an appropriate professional as soon as the need for the accommodation becomes evident, or upon admission if the disability has been previously diagnosed.
-The Reasonable Accommodations Request and the supporting documents must be submitted to the Registrar, who in consultation with other administrators and faculty will decide what accommodations, if any, can be made.
+The Reasonable Accommodations Request and the supporting documents must be submitted to the Dean of Students, who in consultation with other administrators and faculty will decide what accommodations, if any, can be made.
 Requests will become part of the student's file.

-The Registrar will respond to the student in writing regarding the request and indicate the accommodations Phillips is able to provide.
+The Dean of Students will respond to the student in writing regarding the request and indicate the accommodations Phillips is able to provide.
 A copy of this letter will be sent to the chair of the student's program.
-Students are responsible for giving to their professors a copy of the letter sent by the Registrar about the approved accommodations each semester that they have been granted accommodations.
+Students are responsible for giving to their professors a copy of the letter sent by the Dean of Students about the approved accommodations each semester that they have been granted accommodations.